Composition Practise Fog

 Camera controls don’t work in isolation; they have a knock on effect on each other, which you have to control for both technical and creative reasons.
 You must think like a photographer.

-If you don’t know what the controls are and do, you need the Ultimate Beginners Course to get going fast with just what you need now explained in simple jargon free steps.
+If you don’t know what the controls are and do, you need the Masterclass in Photography to get going fast with just what you need now explained in simple jargon free steps.